johnlafata/johnlafata.github.io/README-APP-SCAFFOLDING.md

 Here's a link to page where I am tracking the development progress for this application [My LLM based product conversational knowledge base application](./doc/applications/product_conversational_knowledge/APP_PROD_CONV_KNOWLEDGE.md)

+# Sample MCP connector

+Here's a sample MCP connector that can be used to integrate MCP with LangChain.
+This is a simple python app using Flask to create a basic API program.
+Here's a link to page where I am tracking the development progress for this application [MCP Connector](./tools/code/ai/MCP.md)

+# Sample TensorFlow fine-tuning pipeline

+Here's a sample fine-tuning pipeline using TensorFlow to read files of podiatric X-rays and MRIs and create a model capable of diagnosing foot injuries.
+Here's a link to page where I am tracking the development progress for this application [TensorFlow Fine-Tuning Pipeline](./tools/code/ai/tensorflow.md)

+# Sample Hugging Face fine-tuning pipeline

+Here's a sample fine-tuning pipeline using the Hugging Face model `microsoft/mri-autoencoder-v0.1` for diagnosing foot injuries from podiatric X-rays and MRIs.
+Here's a link to page where I am tracking the development progress for this application [Hugging Face Fine-Tuning Pipeline](./tools/code/ai/tensorflow-huggingface.md)